Dear Wheaton Parents,

 How does my student choose what classes to take?

-During the summer, a student success advisor will reach out to your student to begin the selection of classes.
+During the summer, an academic advisor will reach out to your student to begin the selection of classes.
 Prior to this encounter, your student will have the opportunity to peruse the academic course catalogue.
+It is important that your student register during the summer so that they get the classes they desire.

 What health services are available on campus?